-- You need to torque the sections together to keep it from loosening up when using it.
+- You need to torque the sections together to keep them from loosening up when using them.

-If your car is stuck or disabled, it will allow you the means to create a haven if you can’t use the vehicle to heat yourself with.
-It has a knife/saw, handle compass and a firestarter, all nice to have tools to have in your trunk or your backpack.
+If your car is stuck or disabled, it will allow you the means to create a haven if you can’t use the vehicle to heat yourself.
+It has a knife/saw, handle compass, and a firestarter, all nice to have tools to have in your trunk or your backpack.

 The entire shebang fits into its own carry bag that includes a carbon steel shovelhead along with the following survival goodies and functions.
 You have: